bhagyashree-1312/Students-Performance-Dashboard-PowerBI/README.md

 4. Use slicers to explore insights interactively.

 ## Purpose
-This project demonstrates practical PowerBI skills.
-It is part of my Data Analytics Portfolio.
+This project demonstrates practical PowerBI skills. <br> It is part of my Data Analytics Portfolio.